CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 Number of dices and their sides that are rolled on monster melee attack.
 This defines the amount of bash damage.

+## "hitsize_min", "hitsize_max"
+(integer, optional )

+Lower and upper bound of limb sizes the monster's melee attack can target - see `body_parts.json` for the hit sizes.

 ## "grab_strength"
 (integer, optional)